ng-Classic/ng-classic/aio/content/guide/i18n-example.md

-# Example Angular Internationalization application
+# Example Angular ClassicInternationalization application

 ## Explore the translated example application

 <div class="alert is-helpful">

-To explore the sample application with French translations used in the [Angular Internationalization][AioGuideI18nOverview] guide, see <live-example name="i18n" title="live example"></live-example>.
+To explore the sample application with French translations used in the [Angular ClassicInternationalization][AioGuideI18nOverview] guide, see <live-example name="i18n" title="live example"></live-example>.

 </div>